pavanbhavsar/gravitas/README.md

 * This whole design has made from scratch.
 * No external libraries has been used.
-* key thingd used in this :-
+* key things used in this :-

    1. Flexbox.
    2. Grid.